argoproj/argo-cd/docs/operator-manual/security.md

 ## Auditing

-As a GitOps deployment tool, the git commit history provides a natural audit log of what changes were made to application configuration, when they were made, and by whom.
-However, this audit log only applies to what happened in git and does not necessarily correlate one-to-one with events that happen in a cluster.
+As a GitOps deployment tool, the Git commit history provides a natural audit log of what changes were made to application configuration, when they were made, and by whom.
+However, this audit log only applies to what happened in Git and does not necessarily correlate one-to-one with events that happen in a cluster.
 For example, User A could have made multiple commits to application manifests, but User B could have just only synced those changes to the cluster sometime later.

-To complement the git revision history, Argo CD emits Kubernetes Events of application activity, indicating the responsible actor when applicable.
+To complement the Git revision history, Argo CD emits Kubernetes Events of application activity, indicating the responsible actor when applicable.
 For example:

 ```bash